Prof. Miriam Langer, Department Chair

 Students should submit the following:

-- Personal Objective Statement/essay (600 – 1,000 works) demonstrating writing capabilities, which addresses the following: purpose in seeking an MFA degree at NMHU Media Arts & Technology, research interests, personal and technical strengths; what you bring to our program.
+- Personal Objective Statement (600-1,000 words) demonstrating writing capabilities, which addresses the following: purpose in seeking an MFA in Cultural Technology degree at NMHU Media Arts & Technology, research interests, personal and technical strengths; what you bring to our program.

-- Three (3) letters of reference from individuals familiar with the student’s abilities work experience and personal characteristics.
+- 3 letters of recommendation from individuals familiar with the students’ abilities, work experience, and personal characteristics

-- A phone or video interview may be requested before final acceptance.
+- A phone or video interview with program faculty may be requested before final acceptance.

 A personal laptop is strongly recommended for each graduate student in the department.